-5.05.4.2 Field Evolution at the Core Surface
+5.05.4.2 Evolution of Radial Field at the Core Surface

-The evolution of the geomagnetic field at the core surface over the past few centuries was first described in detail by Bloxham and Gubbins (1985) and Bloxham et al. (1989) by considering a series of
+The evolution of the geomagnetic field at the core surface over the past few centuries was first described in detail by Bloxham and Gubbins (1985) and Bloxham et al. (1989) by considering a series of single-epoch models.
+The picture they described has been borne out by the more recent time-dependent field models ufm1 (Bloxham and Jackson, 1992) and gufm1 (Jackson et al., 2000), so we shall reiterate their findings here before discussing more recent developments.
+Contour plots of the historical evolution of the vertical field at the core surface are found in Figures 29-31.